 This behavior has many causes.
 One is that female snakes need to recover after pregnancy and can recover their lost energy by eating eggs and dead offspring after birth.
-Research in Science Daily explored the issue as it related to rattlesnakes, but it also applies to all other snakes.
+Research in Science Daily explored the issue as it related to rattlesnakes, but it also applies to all other types of snakes.

 Other snakes, including king snakes and milk snakes, are cannibalistic as a part of their everyday diet.
 They hunt and kill other smaller snakes as a regular occurrence.

 Corn snakes don’t fit into this mold, but they’re opportunistic cannibals.
 If they need to feed, and they’re in a cage with another smaller snake, then they may eat them.

 The key is that the snake they attack is invariably smaller.
 That’s at the heart of opportunistic cannibalism: the fact that they can attack the other snake with hardly any risk of getting hurt themselves.